ArpitRathi1/password_generator/README.md

 2. Use the interface to customize the length and character types of your password.
 3. Click the "Generate Password" button to create a new password.
 4. Copy the generated password to your clipboard using the "Copy" button.

+## Contributing

+We welcome contributions to the Password Generator project!
+If you have ideas for new features or improvements, please follow these steps:

+1. Fork the repository.
+2. Create a new branch with a descriptive name for your feature or fix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.